There are many things you can do to slow or stop hair loss. But what to do depends on the reason why you’re losing your hair.

 Best results were observed when participants consumed high amounts of these foods — such as parsley, basil, salad greens — more than three days a week.

 Hair follicles are made mostly of protein called keratin.
-One 2017 study of 100 people with hair loss noted several nutritional deficiencies in participants, including amino acids that serve as the building blocks of protein.
+One of 100 people with hair loss noted several nutritional deficiencies in participants, including amino acids that serve as the building blocks of protein.

 3. Vitamin A